 In the overwhelming majority of people, there are 4 reasons why people fail their nutrition plans.

-- No plan.
 Following a new plan, which lasts for a month and also includes ‘cheat’ days (see #2 above), is not a plan.
-Taking all the gossip and quick0fixes from Facebook, Instgram and Yahoo!
+Taking all the gossip and quick fixes from Facebook, Instgram and Yahoo!
 News is not going to get you the results you want.
 Time and effort researching a nutrition plan is not nearly as important as implementing that plan.

 To see real results with help from a coach, click for your ProCoach.